stanley-fork/DaC-LLM/README.md

 Our algorithm primarily focuses on mathematical problems, particularly computational challenges rather than proof-based issues.
 It first assesses whether the problem is a mathematical one and then divides it into subproblems until it can be solved using Python programming.
 This approach significantly reduces calculation errors, and we believe that our performance, even without fine-tuning the model, has reached state-of-the-art levels.

 ## Performance
 Currently, our experiments with other models and datasets are still in progress.
 However, here are some experimental results using the DeepSeek v3 model.
+Some result materials are provided.

 | Method                             | Score      |
 |------------------------------------|------------|
 | Direct Prompting                   | 271 / 500  |